sayanida/react-hiveops-admin/README.md

 **Project:** _HiveOps Admin Console_
 **Version:** 2.0
 **Author:** Saya Yoshida
-**Date:** [30 June 2026]
+**Date:** [1 July 2026]
 **Live Demo:**　https://sayanida.github.io/react-hiveops-admin/

 An admin operations console for workforce and attendance management, built with React, TypeScript and Material UI.

-Originally started as a group project assignment.
-I independently redesigned and extended the Admin portal into a standalone application — implementing features from given requirements, designing the UI from scratch, and refactoring the architecture to be Admin-focused.
+Originally developed as part of a university group project.
+This repository contains my independently redesigned and extended Admin Portal.
+I rebuilt the UI, migrated the project to TypeScript, implemented　features from the original requirements, and refactored the architecture into a standalone portfolio project.

 ---